Four Ways Online Payments Enhance Transparency for Landlords

 Some of the simplification and speed that online payment tools provide is a result of the transparency that many of these tools produce.
-Think about it — how often are the headaches that you endure as a landlord brought on from difficult tenants who insist they put enough cash to cover the rent in the envelope they dropped off or that they paid rent on time, when in fact it came in three days late?
+Think about it — how often are the headaches that you endure as a landlord brought on from difficult tenants that pay rent with cash – who insist they put enough cash to cover the rent in the envelope they dropped off or that they paid rent on time, when in fact it came in three days late?
 What about those tenants that swear they mailed the check and claim it must have been lost by the post office?
 Online payments prevent tenants from making baseless claims because online payments offer a record that highlights exactly when and even where payments were made.

 Here are four ways online payments boost transparency:

 1. Online payment tools provide a timestamp.